Prudential Center: Planning

 For years, the New Jersey Devils had been rumored to be at least considering relocation.
 Even when the team won the Stanley Cup in 1995, it was amidst rumors that the franchise would move to Nashville.
 Despite playing championship-caliber hockey in the 2002–03 season culminating in a Stanley Cup that year, the Devils only averaged 14,858 fans per game at their home arena, Continental Airlines Arena at the Meadowlands Sports Complex in East Rutherford.

+The arena was built amidst financial concerns and years of speculation that the Devils would relocate, despite the fact that the team was a perennial playoff contender and had been at or near the top of the NHL's standings for over a decade.

 A project to build a new 18,000-seat arena in Newark first received funding from Newark's city council in 2002, when the team was owned by Puck Holdings, a subsidiary of YankeeNets.
 In 2004, former Lehman Brothers executive Jeffrey Vanderbeek bought the team from Puck Holdings and became a strong proponent of the proposed arena.
 Vanderbeek said, "The Devils need a new arena that can provide a game-day experience that is certainly equal to the best team in the National Hockey League and certainly equal to the product that is put on the ice."
 He also stated that he believed the arena "would take downtown Newark to a whole new level."
 After legal battles over both eminent domain and the city's financial participation in the arena project, the final deal was approved by council and went through in October 2004.